Monday, January 15, 2018

 Syracuse, NY.
 Lutheran Church of Atonement.
 Edgarton & Edgarton, archs (1962).
 Photo: Samuel Gruber 2014

 The white Georgian marble table-style altar is free standing, said at the time to be the first free-standing altar in the region.
-This surrounded by a large communion rail which can accommodate more than 40 people.
+This is surrounded by a large communion rail which can accommodate more than 40 people.
 There is little ornament inside the sanctuary, but a large plain white poplar cross is suspended from the ceiling in front of the plain brick eastern wall.
 The church was dedicated by Rev. Dr. John M. Joslyn, who had already been serving as pastor for five years when the 1928 building was dedicated.

 Architects Edgarton & Edgarton were already known for their engineering of the impressive 160-foot vault of the War Memorial.
 Though the Atonement Church is much smaller, they still attained a sense of vast space with the high wood ceiling raised on wood supports that also buttress the brick walls.